 Rule-based Machine Translations are built on gigantic dictionaries and sophisticated linguistic rules.
 Users can improve translation quality by adding terminology into the translation process.
 They create user-defined dictionaries which override the system's default settings.

 In most cases, there are two steps: an initial investment that significantly increases the quality at a limited cost, and an ongoing investment to increase quality incrementally.
-While rule-based MT brings companies to a resonable quality threshold, the quality improvement process is generally long and expensive.
+While rule-based MT brings companies to a reasonable quality threshold, the quality improvement process is generally long and expensive.

 This has been a contributing factor to the slow adoption and usage of MT in the localization industry.
 Surely, there must be a better approach!